Installing an air source heat pump – what’s involved

 - ASHPs are low maintenance

-But it’s worth noting that unless your home is well-insulated, the heat pump will have to work harder and won’t work as efficiently.
-So could end up costing you more to run.
-So if you don’t already have insulation in your loft and cavity wall (if your home has a cavity) and double- or triple-glazing, it would be wise to invest here first.
+It’s worth noting that unless your home is well-insulated, the heat pump won’t work as efficiently and could end up costing you more to run.
+So if you don’t already have insulation in your loft and cavity wall (if your home has a cavity) and double-glazing, it would be a good idea to look at these first.

 What size air source heat pump do I need for my home?

-Air source heat pump sizes for the average home range from 4kW to 16kW.
+Air source heat pump sizes for the average home range from 6kW to 8kW.
 As you’d expect, bigger homes need more powerful heat pumps.
-And less powerful heat pumps are needed for well-insulated homes, as they don’t need so much heat generated, due to their lower heat losses.
+And less powerful heat pumps are needed for well-insulated homes, as they don’t need to generate as much heat as less heat will escape.

 How you distribute the heat in your home is also a factor.
 ASHPs work best with low-temperature heat emitters, like underfloor heating systems.
-If you’re using radiators, they’ll typically need to be bigger than the ones you use for gas or oil central heating.
+If you’re using radiators, they might need to be bigger than the ones you use for gas or oil central heating.

 How to find the right air source heat pump installer

-If you want to be eligible for the Renewable Heat Incentive (RHI), make sure you use an installer who’s certified under the Microgeneration Certification Scheme (MCS).
+If you want to be eligible for the Boiler Upgrade Scheme (BUS) and get £7,500 off your install, make sure you use an installer who’s certified under the Microgeneration Certification Scheme (MCS).
 This means the installer has completed installer training and must follow certain codes of conduct and industry compliance.
 Not all heat pump installers have this certification, so make sure you do your homework.

 Can I install an air source heat pump myself?

 In short, no. Installing an air source heat pump is definitely not a DIY job.
-Plus, if you did do the work yourself – unless you’re MCS certified – you couldn’t apply for any form of government grant, like the RHI.
+Heat pumps need to be set up correctly to run efficiently, they need optimising for each home otherwise you could end up with unnecessarily high bills.
+Plus, if you did do the work yourself – unless you’re MCS certified – you couldn’t apply for any form of government grant like the Boiler Upgrade Scheme.

 - Low-temperature heating systems